-In the AAFA's Asthma Capitals 2018 Report, AAFA looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists
+In AAFA's Asthma Capitals 2019 Report, we looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.

 Many sources, including local TV weather forecasts, report the expected air quality for the next day or two.
 This information can help you know when the air quality may trigger an asthma episode and allow you to plan accordingly.

-The Environmental Protection Agency (EPA) tracks and reports on daily air quality around the country using the Air Quality Index (AQI).
+The Environmental Protection Agency (EPA) tracks and reports daily air quality around the country using the Air Quality Index (AQI).
 The AQI is a measure of air pollution to indicate the safety of the air and possible health effects.
 Those with asthma can watch air quality on AirNow.gov to help them manage their symptoms.

 AQI values are color coded by level of health concern.
 Green (AQI value of 0-50) means air quality is good.
 When the air quality reaches yellow (AQI value of 51-100) or higher, those who are sensitive to air pollution need to take caution, especially when outside.

-1. Gehring, U., Wijga, A. H., Hoek, G., Bellander, T., Berdel, D., Brüske, I., . . .
+2. Gehring, U., Wijga, A. H., Hoek, G., Bellander, T., Berdel, D., Brüske, I., . . .
 Brunekreef, B. (2015).
 Exposure to air pollution and development of asthma and rhinoconjunctivitis throughout childhood and adolescence: A population-based birth cohort study.
 The Lancet Respiratory Medicine,3(12), 933-942. doi:10.1016/s2213-2600(15)00426-9

 3. The Effect of Air Pollution on Lung Development from 10 to 18 Years of Age.
 (2005).
 New England Journal of Medicine,352(12), 1276-1276. doi:10.1056/nejm200503243521230